apache/airflow/dev/WHAT_GOES_INTO_THE_NEXT_RELEASE.md

 # How does the selection process for cherry-picking work?

 In short (and this is the most important thing that every maintainer should be aware of):
-**maintainers who think that issue should be included should mark it with the next patch level milestone**
+**maintainers who think that issue should be included should mark it with the next patch milestone**

 It's up to individual maintainers who want to include certain changes to take care about it and mark the issues they think are bug fixes, to go into the next release

-This is the only thing that the maintainer has to do to get the PR proposed to be considered in the next patch level release.
+This is the only thing that the maintainer has to do to get the PR proposed to be considered in the next patch release.
 Sometimes - if controversial - maintainers discuss the proposals in the #release-management channel in Slack, sometimes in #development or in the PR itself - especially if the release manager decides to not include it and changes the milestone (and explains why).